MaxHalford/sorobn/README.md

 ```

-In Judea Pearl's example, the [conditional probability tables](https://www.wikiwand.com/en/Conditional_probability_table).
+In Judea Pearl's example, the [conditional probability tables](https://www.wikiwand.com/en/Conditional_probability_table) are given.
 We can set these manually by accessing the `cpts` attribute:

 ```python
 >>> import pandas as pd